Turkey tacos are a beautiful thing.

 Turkeys, you may or may not know, were domesticated by the Maya and Aztecs a few thousand years ago.
 As a result, Mexican cuisine is loaded with recipes for pavo, or, if you are south Mexico, guajolote.
 Turkey tacos, oddly, aren’t really a thing there.
 So this is not an authentic Mexican turkey taco.

 Nope, my recipe is a hybrid of American and Mexican influence.
 Traditionally seared turkey breast, but with jack cheese.
 Mexican roasted poblanos, but nothing unusual beyond that.
 Avocado, cilantro, maybe some green onions, that’s it.
+You could add diced tomato.

 I make my own corn tortillas, but you could use whatever tortilla makes you happy, corn or flour, even hard shells.
 I won’t judge.